MaxXx1313/fabric-rest/content.md

 Images for deploying hyperledger blockchain network using legacy configuration file.

 `maxxx1313/fabric-rest:<version>-ibp`
-Images for working IBM Blockchain Platform.
+Images for working with IBM Blockchain Platform.
 It's not guaranteed to properly work with legacy configuration, that's the reason why it's located in a separate tag.

 Environment
 ======================